Curaçao: Football

+Baseball

 In 2004, the Little League Baseball team from Willemstad, Curaçao, won the world title in a game against the United States champion from Thousand Oaks, California.
-The Willemstad lineup included Jurickson Profar, the standout shortstop prospect who is currently on the Atlanta Braves roster of Major League Baseball, and Jonathan Schoop.
+The Willemstad line-up included Jurickson Profar, the standout shortstop prospect who, as of 2026, is currently on the Atlanta Braves roster of Major League Baseball (MLB); and Jonathan Schoop.
+On August 30, 2026, the team from Curaçao, Pariba Little League of Willemstad, won the Little League World Series, defeating the U.S. champion team from Henderson, Nevada.

-Curaçaoan players Andruw Jones, Ozzie Albies, and Kenley Jansen have made multiple Major League Baseball All-Star Game appearances.
+Curaçaoan players Andruw Jones (inducted into the Hall of Fame in 2026), Ozzie Albies, and Kenley Jansen have made multiple MLB All-Star Game appearances.

 The 2010 documentary film Boys of Summer details Curaçao's Pabao Little League All-Stars winning their country's eighth straight championship at the 2008 Little League World Series, then going on to defeat other teams, including Puerto Rico and the Dominican Republic, and earning a spot in Williamsport.

+Other sports

 The prevailing trade winds and warm water make Curaçao a location for windsurfing.

 There is warm, clear water around the island.
 Scuba divers and snorkelers may have visibility up to 30 m at the Curaçao Underwater Marine Park, which stretches along 20 km of Curaçao's southern coastline.

 Curaçao participated in the 2013 CARIFTA Games.
-Kevin Philbert stood third in the under-20 male Long Jump with a distance of 7.36 m.
+Kevin Philbert stood third in the under-20 male long jump with a distance of 7.36 m.
 Vanessa Philbert stood second the under-17 female 1500 m with a time of 4:47.97.